Sum Types and Pattern Matching in Java

 pattern matching for instanceof in the near future.
 I.e.,

-if you use instanceof
+if you use instanceof in a

 conditional, the sum type gets automatically casted to that variant, so no manual casting